-And it means I can have that afternoon siesta in Italy and be refreshed for evening drinks and meal.
+And it means I can have that afternoon siesta in Italy and feel refreshed for evening drinks and a meal.
 If it’s good enough for the locals, it’s good enough for me!

 What Others Think of Slow Travel

-The group I took to Italy last year with my friend and artist, Kathy Karas had a slow itinerary that I created.
+The group I took to Italy last year had a slow itinerary that I created.
 One of the resounding things we heard from our group was that they loved being in one place for so long.
-Our itinerary included 6 nights in Cortona and 6 in Venice.
+Our itinerary included six nights in Cortona and six in Venice.